BaseCampCoding/unit-project-2-charles-and-jeremiah-t/README.md

 Prior arts would be, Hashcat, John the Ripper, Brutus, Wfuzz, etc..
 Our project would work like these but we are going to use a brute force password cracker.

 ### Core User Workflows
--Will Welcome the user.
+- Will Welcome the user.

--Gives the user the choice of saving passwords or cracking them.
+- Gives the user the choice of saving passwords or cracking them.

--if they choose save they can save a password
+- if they choose save they can save a password

 - if they choose crack it will cracked saved passwords.